pranigopu/diver-vs-mermaid/README.md

 }
 ```

-The first condition ensures that a seaweed tile surrounded by too many adjacent seaweed dies out (i.e. is replaced by water).
+The first condition ensures that a seaweed tile surrounded by too many non-diagonal adjacent seaweed dies out (i.e. is replaced by water).
 Note that `a >= n` (present as `a >= 2` in the above function) ensures greater scattering the lower `n` is (provided that `n` is any integer from 1 to 4); hence, if you want more clustered seaweed, choose a higher `n`.
 The second condition ensures that a water tile surrounded by enough seaweed becomes a seaweed tile; this enourages some seaweed growth beyond the clustered non-water spaces.
 Note that `b >= 4` (present as `b >= 4` in the above function) ensures greater seaweed growth the lower `n` is (provided that `n` is any integer from 1 to 8); hence, if you want most seaweed growth beyond the clustered non-water spaces, choose a lower `n`.

 ### STAGE B.3: Running each cellular automaton for a set number of iterations in a set order
 As mentioned before, the order of running the cellular automata shapes the final result.
 Furthermore, the number of iterations for which each automaton is run can also be significant upto a certain point (beyond which the map may stabilise and no updates may occur).
 The number of iterations may need to be changed for a better result if other parameters (such as `randomFillPercent` or `seaweedPercent`) are changed.
-Based on trial-and-error, the following number of iterations are decided in the following order (given the parameters `randomFillPercent` = 60 and `seaweedPercent` = 80):
+Based on trial-and-error, the following number of iterations are decided in the following order (given the parameters `randomFillPercent` = 60, `seaweedPercent` = 50 and `yellowCoralPercent` = 80):

 - Coral growth for 25 iterations
 - Water space growth for 10 iterations